arosenmund/pluralsight/NBAD/NBAD_BUILD_GUIDE.md

 You are now the proud owner of the Pluralsight Security Network Behavioral Anomaly Detection suite....PS-NBAD.

 No super cool logo yet, but I am open to suggestions.
+Please provide commits as necesary for changes, this is hosted on git for a reason and I welcom collaboration.